Practical information for international students

 January

-6th - Start of the spring semester
+- 5th Start of spring semester

 February